Second Mortgage Professional Services In Toronto

 In the event the client is approved, the funds are lent in their name, and the broker is paid a fee from the lender or borrower, depending on the complexity of the file.
 The broker only gets paid if the transaction closes.

-What Are The Advantages of Using a Broker?
+What Are The Advantages of Using a Second Mortgage Broker?

 A broker can provide invaluable information on the mortgage market to clients who may not have the best of credit or not savvy with what institutions offer the best home equity loans and second mortgage terms.
 Many clients are unaware that a mortgage brokerage and take one application and submit the same to multiple lenders on their behalf, without having to pull their credit bureau report for each approval.